MrPekar98/kg-lookup/README.md

 Substitute the <LUCENE-DIR> placeholder with the value you have chosen.
 Insert the minimum memory requirement in the `MEM` argument to be allocated for the service.
+For example, you can specify to allocate 10GB of memory by passing `MEM=10g`.
 Run with the `-d` flag to detach the container.

 Finally, initiate a GET request to the `/index` endpoint using Curl to start the construction of the Lucene indexes.